 Through the oldest desert to the Atlantic Ocean…

-The Namibian coast offers a wealth of different habitats if you know how to “get to the birds”.
-We drive through the deceptively lifeless gravel plains of the Namib to find long-tailed Eremomela, Rufous-eared Warbler and Gray’s Lark.
+The Namibian coast presents a rich array of diverse habitats for birdwatchers, provided you know how to navigate them effectively.
+We traverse the seemingly lifeless gravel plains of the Namib in search of the long-tailed Eremomela, Rufous-eared Warbler, and Gray’s Lark.

-Who would have thought to come across a plant that is almost as old as Ginko biloba and was discovered by an Austrian named Welwitsch in 1859.
-In the dunes of Kuiseb we want to find the somewhat lighter version of the endemic Dune Lark and the Gray’s Lark, next to Trac Trac Chat.
-The Lagoon of Walvis Bay shows quite a lot of different wading birds all around, which of course can be enjoyed in greater diversity in summer, i.e. October to March.
-We know the west side and sneak paths, which should give you good observations of Damara Tern, other terns and of course quite a few sandpipers, ducks and literally thousands of Flamingos.
+Who would have imagined encountering a plant almost as ancient as the Ginko biloba, first discovered by an Austrian named Welwitsch in 1859?
+Amid the dunes of Kuiseb, we set out to find the somewhat lighter-hued version of the endemic Dune Lark and Gray’s Lark, alongside the Trac Trac Chat.
+The Walvis Bay Lagoon offers a diverse array of wading birds, which can be enjoyed to the fullest during the summer months, from October to March.
+We are well-acquainted with the west side and secret paths that promise excellent sightings of the Damara Tern, various other terns, and of course, numerous sandpipers, ducks, and literally thousands of Flamingos.

-In Swakopmund you will be able to have a good coffee under the palm trees, photograph the Orange River White-eye and search for ornithological literature in good bookshops.
+In Swakopmund, you can savour a good coffee under the palm trees, photograph the Orange River White-eye, and explore well-stocked bookshops for ornithological literature.

 Rocks and feathers…